-Steve: We will be discussing the current state of smart cities, the implementation challenges, citizens and their role, and how we can all make money from this new boom area of mobile
+Steve: We will be discussing the current state of smart cities, the implementation challenges, citizens and their role, and how we can all make money from this new boom area of mobile.

-Stuart: 5G and in particular the early roll out of the technology for the Pyeongchang Winter Games and the Tokyo Olympics.
+Stuart: 5G wireless technology and in particular the early roll out of the technology for the Pyeongchang Winter Games and the Tokyo Olympics.
 Asia looks set to be the early test bed for 5G and it’s going to be interesting to see the results.

 Mohammad: IoT, especially with a focus on opportunities in the enterprise sector.